ali1845/pythonNotes/Inheritance_in_OOPs.md

 #### Exception
 However, there is an exception to this.
-As classes that creates an Exception(Error Class) in python does not drives from the object() class.
+Classes that create an Exception(Error Class) in python do not drive from the object() class.

 There is a specific class, called `BaseException` that provides all the error types in Python.

-The convention is to drive your custom Error class from `**Exception**` class, that is a subclass of `BaseException` class.
+The convention is to drive your custom Error class from the `**Exception**` class, which is a subclass of the `BaseException` class.

   **Example**